base/commerce-payments/docs/README.md

 - **[Capture](operations/Capture.md)** - Transfer previously authorized funds from escrow to merchants.
 Supports partial captures and flexible fee distribution.

 ### Payment Cancellation
-- **[Void](operations/Void.md)** - Cancel payment authorizations and return escrowed funds to buyers.
+- **[Void](operations/Void.md)** - Cancel payment authorizations and return escrowed funds to payerss.
 Only callable by the operator, but can be used to cancel a payment at any time.

-- **[Reclaim](operations/Reclaim.md)** - Allow buyers to recover funds from expired authorizations.
-Buyer-initiated safety mechanism callable only after authorization expiry.
+- **[Reclaim](operations/Reclaim.md)** - Allow payers to recover funds from expired authorizations.
+Payer-initiated safety mechanism callable only after authorization expiry.

 ### Payment Reversal
-- **[Refund](operations/Refund.md)** - Return previously captured funds to buyers using modular refund collectors.
+- **[Refund](operations/Refund.md)** - Return previously captured funds to payers using modular refund collectors.
 Supports partial refunds and flexible liquidity sourcing.

 ## Contract Architecture